Alan-Robertson/usyd_timesheet_automation/README.md

 The system itself has several bugs/flaws/surprise features which makes this a painful event.

 As a result this selenium script exists.
+It's very hard coded and very bare bones but it gets the job done.

 ## Usage ##